irfanhakim-as/linux-wiki/topics/touchpad.md

 ---

-## Smooth Scrolling in Firefox
+## Smooth Scrolling in Mozilla Applications

 ### Description

-This details how to enable smooth scrolling in Firefox on X11.
+This details how to enable smooth scrolling in Mozilla applications including Firefox and Thunderbird on X11.

 ### References